-Pressing "Get Started" will trigger the logon flow.
-The generated application can support basic authentication, OAuth, SAML or no authentication, according to the server settings.
-The code is generated according to authentication type of the consumed application, which was set on the SAP CP server.
-If the authentication type were basic then a user name – password dialog appears.
+The generated application supports basic authentication, OAuth2, SAML, or no authentication.
+The code is generated according to the authentication type of the consumed application, which was set on the server.
+If the authentication type is Basic, then an Authentication dialog appears.

-After providing the right credentials the application will receive the client-side policy from the server, which among others contains the required passcode policy.
-If it required that the application should be passcode protected then an enter passcode screen is shown.
-This screen contains information about the passcode complexity, as well.
-After a proper passcode was entered a verification screen will appear.
+After providing the right credentials, the application receives the client-side configuration policy from the server which contains the required passcode policy.
+If the application requires passcode protection, then an "Create Passcode" screen is displayed.
+This screen also contains information about passcode complexity.
+After a proper passcode is entered, a verification screen appears.

-After selecting one of th entity sets an other list is opened, which contains the entities of the collection.
+After selecting one of the entity sets, another list is opened which contains the entities of the collection.

-The floating button on the bottom left corner can be used to create and add a new entity to the set.
-Clicking it a creation screen is presented.
-By tapping one or more items update and delete operations can be triggered.
-In case of multiple selection only deleted is possible.
-The operations can be triggered by the action bar icons.
+The floating button on the bottom right corner can be used to create and add a new entity to the set.
+Tapping it opens a creation screen.
+Select one item to update or one or more items to delete using buttons on the action bar.

-If the push feature was selected in the Wizard during project generation, then the application can receive push messages, as well.
-In order to process messages, the application has to be running.
-If it were in foreground, then the push message would appear in a notification dialog over the current activity.
-If it were in background, then a notification would appear on the system notification bar.
+If the push feature is selected in the Wizard during project generation, then the application can receive push notifications.
+In order to process notifications, the application has to be running.
+If the app is in the foreground, then the push message appears in a notification dialog over the current activity.
+If it is in the background, then a notification appears on the system notification bar.